Investing In Risk Management: Is It Worth It?

 So, what’s all this hullaballoo about risk management?

 Risk is intrinsic to business.
-If your business was in any way risk-free, it would be as real as unicorns: cute to think about but impossible.
+If your business were in any way risk-free, it would be as real as unicorns: cute to think about but impossible.
 The risk is low, such as deliveries from a supplier being delayed or your business being affected by a global pandemic.
 Ignoring or underestimating can have disastrous consequences.

 Let’s look at why risk management is a prudent investment: